 When choosing new light fixtures for your front door, you’ll want to be sure they are proportionate to the size and style of your home.
 A good rule of thumb is to choose a fixture that’s equal to one-third the size of your door.
-Since there are hundreds of options to choose from, we’ve put together an overview of three basic styles:
+Since there are hundreds of front door lighting options to choose from, we’ve put together an overview of three basic styles:

 Sconces, placed on one or both sides of the front door, slightly above eye level.
 Between 5 1/2 and 6 feet above the threshold, and 6 to 12 inches from the door casing is a good frame of reference for mounting sconces.
 In terms of size, choose sconces that are about 1/4 the size of the door.
 Single sconces should be mounted on the same side as the doorknob.
 Can’t quite visualize it, or not sure you’re ready to commit?
 Create a mockup, and step back to have a look!